How To Create Your Own Email Domain Address

 I’ve used dozens of hosting services over the years.
 However, when I was first getting started I felt I got “taken” by several different hosting companies.
 I don’t want anyone to have to go through the same frustration I did and I also wanted to provide a value based service to keep the other guys from taking advantage of anyone else.
 I’ll explain more about what happened to me in my story below.

 Until I created this system, I was paying $29.88 a year for the email service used with my domain.
 This was in addition to the yearly cost of my domain.
 After researching all the available options, I found a way to configure my email service to just give me the options that I needed.
-This has saved me a lot of money over the years.
 For example, unlike most other domain email services, you don’t need to host your domain on my reseller service for your domain email to work.
 This can save you three to ten dollars a month in hosting fees compared to other services.
 Of course if you want a website on your domain you will still need hosting, but if you just want a domain email then hosting is not required.
+Using just the services I needed has saved me a lot of money over the years.

 I encourage you to look around on the internet for a better deal.
 (If you find one, please let me know.)
 I don’t think you will.
 You can read more about my story and lessons learned below or if you are in a hurry to get your own email domain click here now to go to step 1 of my 3 step guide.

-When I first started out online the only option for internet available in my area was dial up service.
-Over the years I used AOL and several other dial up services.
-When cable internet became available in our area in 2002 I switched.
-After switching internet service providers, or ISPs, three times I had had enough of changing email addresses every time I changed my ISP so I bought my first personal domain based email address in 2004 when I had to move for my job.
+When I first started out online, the only option for internet available in my area was dial up service.
+Over the years I used AOL, EarthLink and Juno for dial up internet service.
+In 2002 I switched to cable internet when Comcast became available where I lived.
+After switching internet service providers, or ISPs, so many times I had had enough of changing email addresses every time I changed my ISP so I bought my first personal domain based email address in 2004.
+In other words I wanted a lifetime email address.
 I’ve had a personal email address ever since.
 In 2007 I started learning how to get online and make websites.
 I have had dozens of small sites like this one to share what I have learned and to help people out and I set up a custom domain based email address for many of them.
 Also, in 2013 I added a professional email address based on my first and last name.

 Why I Switched Domains & Hosting Services